SharePoint/PnP-Guidance/sitescore/OfficeDevPnP.Core.Framework.Provisioning.Model.ProvisioningTemplate.SearchSettings.md

 **Namespace:** [OfficeDevPnP.Core.Framework.Provisioning.Model](OfficeDevPnP.Core.Framework.Provisioning.Model.md)
 **Assembly:** OfficeDevPnP.Core.dll

->This property is obsolete
+>**This property is obsolete**
->Use SiteSearchSettings or WebSearchSettings.
+>:Use SiteSearchSettings or WebSearchSettings.
 This property will be removed in the September 2016 release.

 ## Syntax
 ```C#